kjs452/cpsc/README.md

 # cpsc
 Adventure game written in pdp-11 assembly.
 I wrote this in college in 1989.
-Martin Zimmerman write the parse routines!
+Martin Zimmerman wrote the parse routines!
 The map was based on the layout of the computer science ground floor.
 You had to become super user and reboot the vax to win.

 ![img](https://github.com/kjs452/cpsc/blob/main/kenpdp11.jpg "Me with the PiDP-11")